sberl/supersid/docs/SuperSIDonRaspi3.md

-# SuperSID on Raspberry Pi with Rapberry OS
+# SuperSID on Raspberry Pi with Raspberry OS

 ## Preparation